iuni-cadre/AlphaDemo/_episodes/03-visualization.md

 teaching: 25
 exercises: 0
 questions:
-- "How can we build networks from query results and visualize them"
+- "How can you build networks from query results and visualize them"
 objectives:
 - "Demonstrate word cloud visualizations."
 - "Demonstrate network visualizations."
-- "Explain how you can reproduce the result using public packages"
+- "Explain how you can reproduce the result using public packages, with your own data"
 - "Demonstrate advanced intreactive visualizations"
 ---